geological-survey-of-queensland/gsq-lodgement-portal/survey-minting-matching.md

 NOTE: This process requires the existing Notice of Survey forms (PA-21A Notice of Intention to carry out seismic survey or scientific or technical survey and PM 1/2013 Notification of geophysical survey) to be enhanced or be replaced by a new form.

-1. The submitter submits a Survey Plan intention form in the Lodgement Portal.
+1. The submitter submits a Notification of geophysical survey form in the Lodgement Portal.
 1. On submission, a new survey is created in the Geological Properties database using the data submitted in the Survey form.
     a.
 Type = Type from lodgement form.
 This will be either **Geophysical** - (http://linked.data.gov.au/def/survey-type/geophysical) or **Seismic**
 (http://linked.data.gov.au/def/survey-type/seismic)